 All About Water Purification

-In emergency situations, water purification and conservation is essential.
-Generally it is recommended to collect and store one gallon of water per person per day.
-The Federal Emergency Management Agency (FEMA) insists on using safe sources of water first, but if you have no other sources of stored or reliably clean water, treat water by boiling (allowing for five minutes of rolling bubbles), chlorinating (using 8 drops of unscented household bleach per gallon of water), distilling (by collecting water vapors after boiling), or using a combination of methods.
-Don't drink cloudy, dirty water, otherwise an emergency situation can get incredibly worse very quickly.
+In emergency situations, the ability to purify and conserve water is critical.
+The rule of thumb is to collect and store one gallon of water per person per day.
+The Federal Emergency Management Agency (FEMA) insists on using safe sources of water first.
+If no other reliably clean water options are available water can be treated by either boiling (allowing for five minutes of rolling bubbles), chlorinating (using 8 drops of unscented household bleach per gallon of water), distilling (by collecting water vapors after boiling), or using a combination of those methods.
+If cloudy or dirty water is consumed it could make an emergency situation even worse.

-In a survival situation, largely the same rules apply, however, sometimes individuals are on the run, don't have a pot for boiling, or have difficulty in making a fire.
-Often tablets, iodine drops, or bleach is used to chemically clean freshwater (it is usually recommended to pack these items before hiking or camping trips).
-Water should be taken from a moving or fast-moving source like a stream.
-If water continues to be muddy or foul-smelling, make-shift water filtration can be used, or the water can be left alone to stand so that silt drifts to the bottom.
+In a survival situations or simply when in a remote area without access to plumbing water still needs to be filtered in order to consume it.
+When individuals don't have a container to boil water, or have difficulty making a fire there are other options.
+Tablets, iodine drops, or bleach is used to chemically water (it is usually recommended to pack these items before hiking or camping trips).
+If possible, water should be taken from a moving or fast-moving source like a stream.
+If water continues to be muddy or foul-smelling, let the water sit for a while to let the silt drift to the bottom, or a make-shift water filter can be used.

-Drinking water needs to be purified in order to avoid ingesting bacteria, viruses, bugs, sediment, or a variety of metals and chemicals.
-Use water purification techniques to remove these sickness-causing contaminants from tap water in the home, in emergency situations, or in survival mode.
-Use the following links as resources:
+Avoid ingesting bacteria, viruses, bugs, sediment, or a variety of metals and chemicals by purifying drinking water.
+Remove contaminants from tap water in the home, in emergency situations, or in survival mode with any of these methods.

 - Water on Tap What You Need to Know